SwargamAvinash/AI_Course/README.md

 # AI_Course
-Repository to sync work in both of the comupters
+Repository to sync work in both of the comupters.
+Algorithms and Case Studies that are present in the course